rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

    kill %1
    ```

-## Task 4 : Create and deploy the application on Azure Spring Cloud
+## Task 4 : Create and deploy the application on Azure Spring Apps

-1. As in exercise 2, you create a specific `spring-cloud-microservice` application in your Azure Spring Cloud instance by running the below command in **Git Bash**
+1. As in exercise 2, you create a specific `spring-cloud-microservice` application in your Azure Spring Apps instance by running the below command in **Git Bash**

     >**Note**: Replace the DID with **<inject key="DeploymentID" enableCopy="True"/>** value, you can also find it from Environment details page.